-Above the chart you can find the filters and a few options: the timeline filter allows you to choose how to display the timeline (days, weeks, months or years); the “fit” option will choose the right time filter in order to bring all the tasks in one screen.
+Above the chart you can find the filters and a few options: the timeline filter allows you to choose how to display the timeline (days, weeks, months, or years).
+The Fit option will choose the right time filter in order to bring all the tasks to one screen.

 Interaction with tasks